top of page

 • rutujaz

 Threat Exposure Management (TEM) is the modern answer to that question.
-It is a proactive cybersecurity approach focused on identifying, assessing, prioritizing, and reducing an organization’s exposure to threats before attackers exploit them.
-Unlike reactive methods that respond after an incident, TEM continuously evaluates how an organization’s assets, vulnerabilities, and controls interact in the real world — providing a dynamic picture of cyber risk.
+It is a proactive cybersecurity approach.
+TEM focuses on identifying, assessing, prioritizing, and reducing an organization’s exposure to threats before attackers exploit them.
+Unlike reactive methods that respond after an incident, TEM continuously evaluates how an organization’s assets, vulnerabilities, and controls interact in the real world.
+This provides a dynamic picture of cyber risk.

 As digital ecosystems grow in complexity, Threat Exposure Management has become a critical pillar of enterprise cyber resilience and compliance strategy in 2025.